JVOsteen/JVOsteen.github.io/index.md

 * I'm also very good with flags and can probably match most countries with their flag.
 * I have family in Mexico and have spent many summers in the beautiful country.
 * I participated in congressional debate in high school.
-* My favorite movie is Interstellar directed by my favorite director, Christopher Nolan.
+* My favorite movie is Interstellar, directed by my favorite director, Christopher Nolan.
-* I'm not a fan of candy unless it is chocolate (e.g. Reese's, KitKats, etc).
+* I'm not a fan of candy unless it'ss chocolate (e.g. Reese's, KitKats, etc).
-* As a Seattleite, I can proudly say I am a coffee addict.
+* As a Seattleite, I can proudly say I'm a coffee addict.